Unfortunately, marijuana use can still disqualify you from getting hired, even in states with fully legal weed.

 Working at a smaller company appears to allow more of an open mind to cannabis.
 Among businesses with less than 100 employees, 43.5% of hiring managers say they never test for marijuana use.
 Smaller companies are also less likely to automatically disqualify a job applicant after a positive marijuana test, the survey found.

 Job seekers in California don’t have it any easier, at least when it comes to state government positions.
 In 2015, a year prior to legalization, 503 applicants for state correctional officer jobs were disqualified due to positive marijuana tests.
-In 2018, that figure doubled to 1,053 disqualified candidates, according to The Los Angeles Times.
+In 2018, the figure doubled to 1,053 disqualified candidates, according to The Los Angeles Times.

 “I do not think [a ban on cannabis use] is fair, or necessary to have a safe workplace,” Ellen Komp of California NORML told the Times.
-“Our position is that people can legally and responsibly use marijuana off the job, as long as they don’t show up to work impaired or use it on the job.”
+“Our position is people can legally and responsibly use marijuana off the job, as long as they don’t show up to work impaired or use it on the job.”

 But hiring managers can’t agree if marijuana users will or won’t show up to their jobs high.
 According to Simply Hired’s survey, 42% of hiring managers agree marijuana users are more likely to come to work under the influence.
-The majority of managers, however, disagreed that cannabis users can’t be trusted to do their jobs.
+The majority of managers, however, disagreed cannabis users can’t be trusted to do their jobs.